 How does our belief in race affect our most intimate relationships?

-One Drop of Love is a multimedia solo performance produced by Ben Affleck, Matt Damon and the show’s writer/performer Fanshen Cox DiGiovanni.
-The show explores family, racism, history, love and a path towards reconciliation.
+One Drop of Love is a multimedia solo show produced by Ben Affleck, Matt Damon and the show’s writer/performer Fanshen Cox DiGiovanni.
+This funny, interactive and moving performance explores history, family, race, class, justice…and love.